Concordium/concordium-base/smart-contracts/docs/src/tutorials/first-contract.rst

 A smart contract can expose zero or more functions for interacting with an instance.
-These functions are called ``receive``-functions, and can read and write to the state of the instance, access the state of the blockchain and returns a description of actions to be executed on chain.
+These functions are called ``receive``-functions, and can read and write to the state of the instance, access the state of the blockchain and return a description of actions to be executed on chain.

 .. note::
     A continuation of the analogy to Object Oriented Programming;